-Turkey limits transport, opposition calls for 'stay-at-home' order over virus
+Turkey limits transport, opposition calls for 'stay at home' order over virus

 Kilicdaroglu said the government needed to urgently take stricter measures.
 “The issue has gone from a ‘Stay Home’ stage to a ‘Keep Them Home’ degree now,” he said.

-Reporting by Tuvan Gumrukcu; Editing by Mark Potter and Ros Russell
+Reporting by Tuvan Gumrukcu; Editing by Ros Russell and Jason Neely